 Matte Painted Cabinets

-There are a few brands you can rely on when you’re looking for matte cabinet paint too.
+There are a few brands you can rely on when you’re looking for matte cabinet paint, too.
 Brands like Benjamin Moore, Sherwin Williams, and Beyond Paint all offer matte finishes that are safe for your cabinets.

 Is Matte Finish Good for Cabinets?

-Matte finish kitchen cabinets offer a warmer feel than its sleek high gloss contemporaries.
-They offer a stylish, country-style or ‘flat’ finish that works well and really enhances traditional designs, such as Shaker style cabinet doors.
-The simplicity of Shaker style’s cut and design add depth and can create contrast in the design concept.
+Kitchen with white cabinets, oven and under cabinet lightsMatte finish cabinets offer a warmer feel than their sleek high gloss contemporaries.
+They offer a stylish, country-style or ‘flat’ finish that works well and really enhances traditional designs, such as Shaker-style cabinet doors.
+The simplicity of the Shaker style cut and design adds depth and can create contrast in the design concept.

 How Do You Clean Matte Style Cabinets?

-The good news is that matte cabinets are exceptionally easy to clean.
-For day-to-day messes in your kitchen like a splash of food, it’s perfectly safe to reach for mild soap and water.
+Kitchen with white and gray cabinets, patterned floors, countertop and backsplashThe good news is that matte cabinetry is exceptionally easy to clean.
+For day-to-day messes in your kitchen, like a splash of food, it’s perfectly safe to reach for mild soap and water.

-Dish soap: Fill a spray bottle with hot water and add a drop of soap, stir well until the soap is dissolved.
+Dish soap: Fill a spray bottle with hot water and add a drop of soap.
+Stir well until the soap is dissolved.

-Vegetable-based soap: Mix half a cup of liquid vegetable soap with half-gallon of warm water-to-hot water.
+Vegetable-based soap: Mix half a cup of liquid vegetable soap with a half-gallon of warm water-to-hot water.
 For a stronger solution, increase the soap by 1/4 cup.

 Application: Soak a soft cloth in the soapy mixture and wipe down the matt surfaces, hinges, and handles.
-Using the microfiber cloth, rinse the kitchen doors and wipe again with a new dry cloth to remove the excess moisture.
+Using the microfiber cloth, rinse the doors and wipe again with a new dry cloth to remove the excess moisture.

-• Method 2: Using white vinegar mixture
+• Method 2: Using a white vinegar mixture

-Mixture: Mix half a cup of white vinegar in a half gallon of warm water.
+Mixture: Mix half a cup of white vinegar in half a gallon of warm water.

 • Method 3: Using baking soda and vinegar